-The Sequential Oral Sensory (SOS) approach to feeding therapy addresses not only the child’s eating difficulties but also its underlying causes.
+The Sequential Oral Sensory (SOS) approach to feeding therapy addresses not only the child’s needs and eating difficulties but also its underlying causes.
 It is based on the feeding steps, stages, and skills found in typically developing children.
 The SOS approach relies on several factors, including motor, oral, behavioral/learning, medical, sensory, and nutrition, in determining the root cause of a child’s feeding problems and managing it successfully.

 In conducting SOS feeding therapy, it is important to create an environment wherein a child can interact and get familiarized with food in a non-stressful way.
-Therapy may be done individually, as a group, or at home, with the primary goal of helping the child develop and master the necessary skills to become a healthy and safe eater.
+Feeding therapy may be done individually, as a group, or at home, with the primary goal of helping the child develop and master the necessary skills to become a healthy and safe eater.

-Therapy meals are done to help children work on feeding skills and expose them to new foods.
+Feeding therapy meals are done to help children work on feeding skills and expose them to new foods.
 It typically starts with foods the child is already familiar with and able to tolerate before moving on to new ones.
 The therapist encourages the child to smell the food, learn about its texture, and explore its taste.
-Modeling and reinforcement are crucial during therapy in order to help the child develop a positive relationship with food.
+Modeling and reinforcement are crucial during feeding therapy in order to help the child develop a positive relationship with food.